In Profile: The Administrative Office of the U.S. Courts - Annual Report 2013

-Chief advisor to the Director on day-to-day management, strategic, and tactical planning, and operational matters; ensures that activities of all agency elements are functioning in support of stated management goals.
+Chief advisor to the Director on day-to-day management, strategic and tactical planning, and operational matters, and ensures that activities of all agency elements are functioning in support of stated management goals.

 Provides legal counsel and services to the Director and staff of the Administrative Office and to the Judicial Conference; responds to legal inquiries from judges and other court officials regarding court operations; represents agency in bid protests and other administrative litigation; and coordinates and supports federal rules of practice and procedure.

 Coordinates the agency’s performance of the staff functions required by the Judicial Conference and its committees; maintains the official records of the Judicial Conference; responds to judges and other court personnel regarding Conference activities; and coordinates the advisory group process.

 Provides legislative counsel and services to the Judiciary; maintains liaison with the legislative branch; manages the coordination of matters affecting the Judiciary with the states, legal entities, and other organizations; develops and produces judicial impact statements.

 David A. Sellers, Public Affairs Officer

 Carries out public information, community outreach, and communications programs for the federal Judiciary and manages web, video production services, and social media efforts for the Administrative Office.

 Laura C. Minor, Associate Director

 Responsible for providing a wide-array of programs, services, and support to the federal judges, clerks of court, probation and pretrial services officers, federal defenders, CJA panel attorneys, and their staffs.
 Develops and maintains computer applications, including case management systems, to satisfy program requirements.
 Ensures data, analysis, and reporting functions meet the needs of the Judiciary.